-In the analysis of employees identified as Faculty, Hispanic or Latino are again identified as an underutilized group.
-The expected projection for both Full time Faculty and Part time Faculty is 36.85%.
+In the analysis of employees identified as Faculty, Hispanics are again identified as an underutilized group.
+The expected projection for both Full time Faculty and Part time Faculty is 36.82%.
 Based on the analysis, we have found Cerro Coso College utilization to be 4.9% for Full time Faculty and 5.9% for Part time Faculty.
-The remaining groups; White/Caucasian, Black/ African American, Asian or Other Pacific Islander, American Indian or Alaskan Native are identified with in reasonable range availability.
-The District is prioritizing its recruitment efforts by identifying candidates to increase the number of qualified Hispanic or Latino applicants for Cerro Coso College in addition to all monitored groups.
+The District is prioritizing its recruitment efforts by identifying candidates to increase the number of qualified Hispanic applicants for Cerro Coso College.